gbrunton/CacheRepository/README.md

 Implementations of [IOutputConvension](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/OutputConventions/IOutputConvention.cs) can be created to apply formatting of property values based on conventions.

-For example, the [DateTimeToMMddyyyy]() convention will automatically format all DateTime and DateTime? properties to the MMddyyyy format when saved to a text file.
+For example, the [DateTimeToyyyyMMdd](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/OutputConventions/DateTimeToyyyyMMdd.cs) convention will automatically format all DateTime and DateTime? properties to the MMddyyyy format when saved to a text file.
+See the [DateTimeToyyyyMMddTestFixture](https://github.com/gbrunton/CacheRepository/blob/master/Tests/UnitTests/OutputConventions/DateTimeToyyyyMMddTestFixture.cs) test for details.

 ## File String Formatter Attributes